 There is a strong consensus among physicians and physical therapists that improved mobility by exercising may improve thinking, memory and reduce risk of falls.
 By avoiding complications from falls you can prevent further injury.
 At this time, we know that people who exercise vigorously, for example running or cycling, have fewer changes in their brains caused by aging.
 Studies in animals suggest exercise also improves PD symptoms.

 Neurologists within the Parkinson’s Foundation Center of Excellence network recommend a regimented exercise program to their patients and also to people who are worried about getting PD due to family connection.

 How does exercise change the brain?

-- But in the ones that had exercised, the brain cells were using dopamine more efficiently.
+- Exercising did not affect the amount of dopamine in the brain, but the mice that exercised the brain cells were using dopamine more efficiently.

 Scientists at University of Pittsburgh found that in animal models, exercise induces and increases the beneficial neurotrophic factors, particularly GDNF (glial-derived neurotrophic factor), which reduces the vulnerability of dopamine neurons to damage.

 - Dopamine travels across a space between two adjacent brain cells called a synapse.
 This process is called signaling and it is essential for normal functioning.
 To end the signal, a protein complex called the dopamine transporter normally retrieves dopamine from the synapse.
-The first thing Fisher et al. found is that animals that had exercised possessed less of the dopamine transporter, meaning that dopamine stayed in their synapses longer, and their dopamine signals lasted longer.
+The first thing Fisher et al. found is that animals that had exercised possessed less of the dopamine transporter, meaning that dopamine stayed in their synapses longer and their dopamine signals lasted longer.

-- They also studied the D2 receptor in a subset of the human subjects who were within one year of diagnosis and not on any medications, using the imaging technique known as positron emission tomography (PET).
-They found that in humans, too, exercise increased the number of D2 receptors.
+They also studied the D2 receptor in a subset of the human subjects who were within one year of diagnosis and not on any medications, using an imaging technique called positron emission tomography (PET).
+They found that exercise increased the expression of D2 receptors in humans.

 - Intensive sports training